AndresRicoM/axol/README.md

 This repository contains all files needed to replicate a fully functional Axol sensing system.

+The current version of the system is has four sensor types and a HomeHub communication device.
+The four sensing units include tank sensors, bucket sensors, quality sensors and environmental sensors.

 It is advised to firstly manufacture a HomeHub device as all other sensors directly connect to the Homehub.

 You can register all devices at http://blindspot.media.mit.edu/homehubweb/registration.html